openpnp/openpnp/Camera-Settling.md

 ![grafik](https://user-images.githubusercontent.com/9963310/81854208-e1bd5400-955d-11ea-8931-a5d6be9b388e.png)

 When you scratch over the graph you see a red horizontal line with indicated difference value.
 Go to where you think the frame is stable enough and set this value as your **Threshold**.
 The last settle frame is also the one taken for computer vision.
-The higher the threshold the faster your frame settling is.
+The higher the threshold, the faster your frame settling is.
 For best speed you need to judge how much residual motion you want to tolerate.
 If your machine vibrates at all ;-)

 You will need to repeat this for different motion and Computer Vision scenarios and then take the threshold that works for all of them.